Nilrudra1999/Nilrudra1999/README.md

 ## Hey there!👋

-I'm Nilrudra, a Seneca Polytechnic Graduate in Computer Programming and Analysis.

-I'm Interested in Quantitative finance, specifically building models to try and make predictions about the stock market.
+I'm a Seneca Polytechnic Graduate in Computer Programming and Analysis.
+I'm interested in Quantitative finance, especially building models to try and make predictions about the stock market.

 ---